evanrinehart/demogorgon/README.md

     puts "stdin: #{msg}"
   end

-  # do this when something connects on port 12345, they are disconnected immediately
+  # do this for the first line of each connection on port 12346, then disconnect them
-  # FIXME you need to be able to talk back before disconnecting
+  # use the tell action to send data to them before disconnecting
+  on_message 12346 do |msg, tell|
+    puts "message: #{msg}"
+    tell["yeah I heard"]
+  end

+  # same as on_message but don't wait for any input, disconnect immediately afterward
-  on_connect 12345 do
+  on_connect 12345 do |tell|
     puts "connect"
-  end

-  # do this for the first line of each connection on port 12346
-  # FIXME you need to talk back before disconnecting
-  on_message 12346 do |msg|
-    puts "message: #{msg}"
+    tell["hello world\n"]
   end

   # do this in response to inotify filesystem events, such as a touch command
   monitor 'some/file', [:all_events] do |filename, events|